tianyizz/vpn_baseline_4frameskip/README.md

 # Goal
-A 4 frame skipping method is implemented this code and proved to be successful.
+A 4 frame skipping method is implemented in this code (for atari environment) and proved to be successful.
 The code is thus saved separately for further modification.